bose-a/Bloodstream-Documentation/README.md

 - The app currently records a breadth of heart rate data, including resting heart rate, running heart rate, and sleeping heart rate.

-- Doing this prevents our app from alerting the user whenever their heart rate is low.
-The user could simply be sleeping!
+- Doing this prevents our app from alerting the user whenever their heart rate variability changes.
+The user could simply be working out!

 - The code below uses WatchKit to record heart rate with minimal code.
 It creates a query that constantly grabs data from the HealthKit store.